nandi96/Windows-Insider-Program-Removal-Tool/README.md

 <p>Run with Powershell ISE</p>

 ```
-Open a the IRT.ps1 file with PowerShell ISE (administrative privileges needed), then select "Run".
+Open a the IRT.ps1 file with PowerShell ISE (administrative privileges needed), then select "Run" or simply press "F5" key.
 ```